orbeon/orbeon-forms-doc/form-builder/formulas.md

 ![Formulas](images/control-settings-formulas.png)

 - **Visibility:**
-    - Boolean expression specifying whether the control is visible.
+    - Specifies whether the control is visible.
+This can be either "Yes" (default), "No", or an XPath formula.
-    - If this field is left blank, then the control is always visible, unless the section is not visible.
-    - Otherwise, it is visible only if the result of the boolean expression is `true()`.
+    - If a formula is specified, the control is visible only if the formula evaluates to `true()`.
 - **Read-Only:**
-    - Boolean expression specifying whether the control is read-only (not editable).
+    - Specifies whether the control is read-only (not editable).
+This can be either "Yes", "No" (default), or an XPath formula.
-    - If this field is left blank, then the control is editable unless the section is read-only.
-    - Otherwise, the field is editable only if the result of the Boolean expression is `false()`.
+    - If a formula is specified, the control is editable only if the formula evaluates to `false()`.
 - **Initial value:**
     - String expression returning the initial value of the control when the form first shows.
 This is only applied in `new` mode.
     - Default: the value set into the field at design time (usually a blank value).